COVID-19 mRNA Vaccine Dosing Allowances for Certain Immunocompromised Individuals

 - The Department’s COVID-19 webpage, which includes information and a number of additional resources: https://www.ed.gov/coronavirus

 There is nothing more important than the well-being of our TEIS employees, providers and families.
-We are monitoring this situation closely with help from the U.S. Centers for Disease Control (CDC), Tennessee Department of Health, as well as other agencies.
+We will continue to monitor this situation closely with help from the U.S. Centers for Disease Control (CDC), Tennessee Department of Health, as well as other agencies.
 As the situation evolves, we may revisit these policies.

 The Tennessee Department of Health has issued the following guidance on exposure, healthcare facilities and group settings: